torvalds/linux/Documentation/i2c/slave-testunit-backend.rst

   # echo "slave-testunit 0x1030" > /sys/bus/i2c/devices/i2c-0/new_device

-After that, you will have a write-only device listening.
-Reads will just return an 8-bit version number of the testunit.
+After that, you will have the device listening.
+Reading will return a single byte.
+Its value is 0 if the testunit is idle, otherwise the command number of the currently running command.

 When writing, the device consists of 4 8-bit registers and, except for some "partial" commands, all registers must be written to start a testcase, i.e. you usually write 4 bytes to the device.
 The registers are:

 .. csv-table::
   :header: "Offset", "Name", "Description"